Evergreen (French band)

-Evergreen (formerly known as We Were Evergreen) are a French indie pop duo.
-The band formed in Paris in 2008 but have been based in London, UK, since 2011.
+Evergreen (formerly known as We Were Evergreen) is a French indie pop group.
+The band formed in Paris in 2008 and are now based between Paris and London, UK.

 They've been described as "shape-shifting pop blend[ing] folk melodies, electro beats and exotic rhythms".

 Their debut album, Towards, was released on 5 May 2014.
 Their second album, Overseas, was released on 15 June 2018.

 History

 The band was formed in 2008 in Paris by then-literature-students Michael Liot (vocals, strummed instruments) and Fabienne Débarre (vocals, keyboards, xylophone).
 They were very quickly joined by William Serfass (vocals, percussions, bass, electric guitar).

 After releasing two self-produced EPs (We Were Evergreen, Flings) in France, they moved to London where they released a third EP, Leeway.

 Evergreen wrote and recorded the soundtrack to 2013 French film Fonzy.

 William Serfass left the band between the release of their second album, Overseas (2018), and their single, Quarantine (2020).